Bali Travel Money

 What to pay when you leave Bali

 Requirements for the Bali departure tax have changed.
-Previously on departure from Bali, you were required to pay 200,000 Indonesian Rupiah per person before you could enter the departure lounge.
+Previously on departure from Bali, you were required to pay 200,000 Indonesian Rupiah per person in cash before you could enter the departure lounge.
 You are no longer required to pay this fee as it is included in your airfare.
+In January 2018 this fee will increase to 225,000 Indonesian Rupiah however it will still be included in your airfare and you will not have to present cash.

 IMPORTANT: Always change your money safely